ignisterra-ai/voynich-kst-verification/README.md

 - 📜 **Patent filings** - Contributor acknowledgment section
 - ⭐ **This repository** - Listed in [ACKNOWLEDGMENTS.md](ACKNOWLEDGMENTS.md)

-**Note**: We offer **acknowledgment**, not co-authorship.
-This is intentional — we welcome people who genuinely want to verify, not those seeking credit.
+**Note:** We offer acknowledgment, not co-authorship.
+We welcome researchers who genuinely contribute to verification work.

 See [CONTRIBUTING.md](CONTRIBUTING.md) for details.